EuroCRIS/CASRAI-Dictionairies/Open access glossary/Glossary.md

 [Research Funder](./Glossary/Research%20Funder.md)   – An organisation providing financial support for research activity.

-[Researcher webpage](./Glossary/Researcher%20webpage.md)  – A webpage featuring a researcher’s profile, hosted by their institution of employment.
+[Researcher webpage](./Glossary/Researcher%20webpage.md)  – A webpage featuring a researcher's profile, hosted by their institution of employment.

 [Reuse license](./Glossary/Reuse%20license.md)  – A set of terms and conditions that facilitates the reuse of published information.